jorritmusto/DIS18_Projekektarbeit_Gruppe1/README.md

 - create_initial_items: to create the initial items (*)
 - create_items_genes: to create the items for the different genes (*)
 - create_items_tss: to create the final items for the tss (*)
-- sparql_statement.py: to get back every QUID + Label from the items in the Wikibase Cloud.
+- knowledge_graph.py: to get back information from Wikibase cloud and to create a knowledge graph
+- display_knowledge_graph.py: to visualize created knowledge graph

 (*) Note: The tasks are wrapped in the luigi framework.
 When running create_items_tss, the whole pipeline will run starting with create_initial_items.py.
 At the moment the quickstatments have to be inserted manually using the wikibase interface